Symbian9/qmapshack-doc-wiki/DocGetQMapShack.md

 Prefer installing those dependencies via the distribution's package system.
 You also need to **install the development packages** in order to build QMapShack

+[Click here](Ubuntu-14.04-HowTo) for additional instructions on howto install on Ubuntu 14.04.

 #### Obtaining the Source

+The latest stable release [can be downloaded here](https://bitbucket.org/maproom/qmapshack/downloads).
+You have to download and unpack the \*tar.gz files.

 If you want to use the cutting edge you need _Mercurial_ to access the repository.
 Find the [_instructions here_](https://bitbucket.org/maproom/qmapshack/overview).

-If you prefer more or less stable releases have a look [at the _download_ section](https://bitbucket.org/maproom/qmapshack/downloads).
-You have to download and unpack the \*tar.gz files.

-If you use Ubuntu 14.04 you have to proceed with these [instructions](Ubuntu-14.04-HowTo) before the next steps described on this page.
+#### Compiling and Installing

 Anyway you should end up with a directory containing the source code.
 Let's say the directory's name is _QMapShack_.
 Create another directory next to _QMapShack_: